 ii.
 Planned Public Housing Units to be Removed

-AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL 0 0 Total Public Housing Units to be Removed in the Plan Very iii.
-Planned New Project Based Vouchers
+AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL 0 O Total Public Housing Units to be Removed in the Plan Year iii.
+Planned New Project Based Vouchers iv.
+Planned Existing Project Based Vouchers